-The AC has undertaken a review of all the non-audit services provided by the external auditors for FY2019, which were related to tax compliance services, and they would not, in the AC's opinion, affect the independence and objectivity of the external auditors.
-The external auditors have also confirmed their independence in this respect, and that they are registered with the Accounting and Corporate Regulatory Authority.
+The AC has undertaken a review of all the non-audit services provided by the external auditors for FY2020, which were related to tax compliance services, and they would not, in the AC's opinion, affect the independence and objectivity of the external auditors.
+The external auditors have also confirmed their independence in this respect, and that they are registered with the Accounting and Corporate Regulatory Authority and approved under the Accountants Act.

-The total fees of S\$216,000 paid/payable to the external auditors for FY2019 were approved by the Board and it comprises the following:
+The total fees of S\$258,000 paid/payable to the external auditors for FY2020 were approved by the Board and it comprises the following:

-Audit fees S\$211,000 Non-audit fees S\$5,000
+Audit fees S\$253,000 Non-audit fees S\$5,000

-After considering the adequacy of the resources and experience of the external auditors' firm and the audit engagement partner assigned to the audit, the firm's other audit engagements, the size and complexity of the Group and the number and experience of supervisory and professional staff assigned to the particular audit, the AC has recommended to the Board the nomination and re-appointment of Ernst & Young LLP as the external auditors for the Company's audit obligations for the financial year ending 31 December 2020, at the forthcoming AGM.
+After considering the adequacy of the resources and experience of the external auditors' firm and the audit partner-in-charge assigned to the audit, the firm's other audit engagements, the size and complexity of the Group and the number and experience of supervisory and professional staff assigned to the audit of the Group, the AC has recommended to the Board the nomination and re-appointment of Ernst & Young LLP as the external auditors for the Company's audit obligations for the financial year ending 31 December 2021, at the forthcoming AGM.